RetroAchievements/docs/docs/guidelines/content/unwelcome-concepts.md

 When these are acceptable:

 - "Disclaimer" achievements meant to inform the player about restrictions in the achievement sets.
 These should only exist when the player can lock themselves out of multiple achievements without even realizing it.
-- Not skipping an opening cinematic if it had been considered a big deal at the time.
 - Addressing something fun, historical, or interesting.

 ## Requires Glitches